-If you attend a contractor training workshop, you are eligible for a PACE listing on the Texas Green Building Marketplace.
-If you would like to be included in the Marketplace, please contact the Texas Chapters of the USGBC at 512-470-9923 or email@example.com
+If you attend a service provider workshop, you are eligible for a complimentary basic C-PACE listing on the Texas Green Building Marketplace website.
+If you are unable to attend a workshop, but would like to be included in the Marketplace, please contact the Texas Chapters of the USGBC at 512-470-9923 or email@example.com.

 No. PACE is simply a financing option.
 Savings guarantees are not required (although they could be offered, if that is what a property owner wanted).
 We do require an up-front independent review to validate that savings projections are reasonable.